-We support the Commission's proposal that margin requirements apply only to swaps executed after the effective date of the rule.
-However, the rule should state that a pre-effective date swap that is restructured after the effective date will not be subject to margin requirements if the basic economics of the swap do not change.
+A pre-effective date swap that is restructured after the effective date should not be subject to margin requirements if the basic economics of the swap do not change.
 For example, post-effective date swaps resulting from compression of pre-effective date swaps should not be subject to margin requirements.
 If a replacement of one or more old swaps with a new swap does not result in an economic change to the CSE, then there is no reason to impose margin requirements.